MierenManz/v8_format/readme.md

 ```
 0xFF  0x0F    Magic bytes
-0x49  0x17    Indicator byte and varint encoded value
+0x49  0x17    Indicator byte then zigzag encoded + varint encoded value
 ```

 Positive Integer 12

 ```
 0xFF  0x0F    Magic bytes
-0x49  0x18    Indicator byte and varint encoded value
+0x49  0x18    Indicator byte then zigzag encoded + varint encoded value
 ```

-### Unsigned Integer Format
+#### Unsigned Integer Format

-Eventho I have not found out how this works.
-It is essentially the same as the signed int format but a different indicator byte `U` (0x) and the value does not get zig-zag encoded like the signed int's do
+Eventho I have not found out where v8 uses this.
+It is essentially the same as the signed int format but a different indicator byte `U` (0x) and the value does not get zig-zag encoded unlike the signed integers.\
+Do note that this format is not compatible with the Signed integer format because positive integers in that format also get zigzag encoded.

-(this still needs a example)
+(this still needs a example once I know where v8 uses this format)

-## BigInt Format
+### BigInt Format

 The bigint format does not have multiple variants and only has one.
 It has a indicator byte which is `Z` (0x5A) and after that a varint bitfield specifying